curiousoffice/playbook/README.rst

 **Processes**

-- **Traceability**: the ability to associate a released version to its source ticket and commit and to trace any exception.
+- **Traceability**: the ability to associate a released version to its source ticket and commit, and to trace any exception.
 - **Visibility**: make the next release candidate version visible to stakeholders before actually releasing it.
 - **Reversibility**: the ability to restore a system to a previous state
 - **Reliability**: the deployment process is reliable